August 20, 2013 / Gold-filled Info

 A: This sort of darkening is highly unusual so it sounds like you may have a sulfur contaminant issue.

 Q: Hi, I am in the same situation, all the gold-filled that I bought in the past year has tarnished, but the one that I bought 2 years ago from another supplier is in perfect condition.
 Can these be clean at all?
-The supplier recommended to clean with regular jewelry cleaner, but no luck.
+The supplier recommended to clean with regular metal cleaner, but no luck.
 Any suggestions on how to clean? - Mariangel

 A: Unfortunately, once GF blackens you cannot clean the black because the tarnish is occurring in the brass layer that is under the gold layer.